The official blog of the Lung Institute.

 For more information, check out the New York Times.

 Department of Defense Grants $11.5 Million to Study Lung Disease

 The Department of Defense has awarded National Jewish Health $11.5 million in grants to research and treat soldiers with lung disease.
 National Jewish Health, an academic medical research facility located in Denver, Colo., will be looking specifically at warfighters who were deployed to Southwest Asia.

 Warfighters sent to that region come down with a wide variety of lung disease at almost twice the rate as soldiers deployed in other regions of the world.
 Since 2001, more than 2.8 million military personnel, contractors and non-governmental organization employees have been sent to the region, specifically Iraq and Afghanistan.
 Those deployed were more likely to report suffering from respiratory disease, ranging from chronic asthma to bronchiolitis obliterans.

 For more information, go the PR Newswire.

-Researchers have discovered a new method of creating human stem cells which can lead to understanding the cell’s potential.
-Currently, the study of stem cells has been limited due to many factors making it difficult to harvest large amounts of quality stem cells.
+Researchers have discovered a new method of creating human cells which can lead to understanding the cell’s potential.
+Currently, the study of cells has been limited due to many factors making it difficult to harvest large amounts of quality cells.
 This new method could lead to quicker and cheaper larger scale industrial production.
 This discovery was made by several scientists from the University of Nottingham, Uppsala University and GE Healthcare in Sweden.